apache/beam/sdks/python/README.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Apache Beam (incubating) - Python SDK
+# Apache Beam - Python SDK

-[Apache Beam](http://beam.incubator.apache.org) is a unified model for defining both batch and streaming data-parallel processing pipelines.
+[Apache Beam](http://beam.apache.org) is a unified model for defining both batch and streaming data-parallel processing pipelines.
 Beam provides a set of language-specific SDKs for constructing pipelines.
 These pipelines can be executed on distributed processing backends like [Apache Spark](http://spark.apache.org/), [Apache Flink](http://flink.apache.org), and [Google Cloud Dataflow](http://cloud.google.com/dataflow).

 Apache Beam for Python provides access to Beam capabilities from the Python programming language.